jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Configure if HAProxy should maintain client requests to the same backend server.

 * `affinity`: the only supported option is `cookie`.
-If declared, clients will receive a cookie with a hash of the server it should be fidelized to.
+If declared, clients will receive a cookie with a hash of the backend server to enable persistent connections to it.
+If the backend server cannot be found or reached, haproxy takes the load balance algorithm route and chooses another one, and the cookie value is updated accordingly.
 * `cookie-key`: defines a secret key used with the IP address and port number of a backend server to dynamically create a cookie to that server.
 Defaults to `Ingress` if not provided.
 * `session-cookie-domain`: configures the domain to which the persistence cookie should be sent.
 All subdomains of the configured domain will also receive the cookie.
-The ingress' hostname must match this configuration, or should be a subdomain, otherwise modern browsers will refuse to accept the cookie.
+The ingress' hostname must match this configuration, or should be a subdomain; otherwise, modern browsers will refuse to accept the cookie.
 E.g. if the ingress is configured as `sub.example.com`, the `session-cookie-domain` value must be only `sub.example.com` or `example.com`.
 If `example.com` is used, all of its subdomains will receive the cookie.
 This option has precedence over `session-cookie-shared`.
 Note that, although hostname related, this is a backend scoped configuration key, so the configuration will conflict if used in two or more distinct ingress, with distinct values, pointing to the same Kubernetes service.
 See [backend scope](#backend) for further information about configuration conflict.
 * `session-cookie-dynamic`: indicates whether or not dynamic cookie value will be used.
 With the default of `true`, a cookie value will be generated by HAProxy using a hash of the server IP address, TCP port, and dynamic cookie secret key.
 When `false`, the server name will be used as the cookie name.
 Note that setting this to `false` will have no impact if [use-resolver](#dns-resolvers) is set.
 * `session-cookie-keywords`: additional options to the `cookie` option like `nocache`, `httponly`.
 For the sake of backwards compatibility the default is `indirect nocache httponly` if not declared and `strategy` is `insert`.
 * `session-cookie-name`: the name of the cookie. `INGRESSCOOKIE` is the default value if not declared.